Ordinance Amendments

-The Planning and Development Department has been working with the Livable Places Action Committee (LPAC) to update portions of the City’s development codes, to create more opportunities for walkability, affordability, and equity.
-As part of the housing amendments, the LPAC recommended revisions and additions to the Chapter 42 Subdivisions, Developments and Platting ordinance and recommended updates to Chapter 26 Article VIII Off-Street Parking and Loading ordinance.
+The Planning and Development Department worked with the Livable Places Action Committee (LPAC) to update portions of the City’s development codes, to create more opportunities for walkability, affordability, and equity.
+These amendments were approved by City Council in September 20-23 and went into effect in November 2023.
+As part of the housing amendments additions were made to the Chapter 42 Subdivisions, Developments and Platting ordinance and recommended updates to Chapter 26 Article VIII Off-Street Parking and Loading ordinance.

-The ordinance amendments will allow the construction of variety of missing-middle housing types that are in neighborhood scale, encourage smaller units with parking requirements adjusted based on unit sizes, and promote rear access or shared access for narrow lots to preserve the curb space.
+The ordinance amendments allow the construction of variety of missing-middle housing types that are in neighborhood scale, encourage smaller units with parking requirements adjusted based on unit sizes, and promote rear access or shared access for narrow lots to preserve the curb space.
 Planning Commission made two changes and approved the recommendations with overwhelming support on June 8, 2023 before forwarding them to the City Council for their consideration.
-A public hearing at the Houston City Council on these amendments was held on Wednesday, June 21 at 9 a.m. in Council Chambers, City Hall.
-City Council will consider these amendments on Wednesday, September 27 at 9 a.m. in Council Chambers, City Hall.
-View the agenda and meeting information here.

 Summary of the proposed changes address four main areas: